Lesson video

 It's a very clever way of doing data presentation.

-So in other words, the darker the colour, the more there is of something.
+So, in other words, the darker the color, the more there is of something and the lighter, the least there is of something.

-Now this is really clever because instantly I can see on the map where there is the most of something without necessarily needing the key.
+Now, this is really clever, because instantly, I can see on the map where there is the most of something without necessarily needing the key.

-So in this example we've got a choropleth map that's showing the density of buildings that have retail use.
+So, in this example, we've got a choropleth map that's showing the density of buildings that have retail use.

-So we can see that that must be where there's the most retail outlets, the most shops.
+So, we can see that that must be where there's the most retail outlets, the most shops.

-Whereas if we go to more towards the bottom left, you can see there's a sector there which is the lightest colour.
+Whereas, if we go to more towards the bottom-left, you can see there's a sector there, which is the lightest color, so, we know there's probably very few shops there.

 Let's check our understanding of those two ideas first.